-Every time someone walks through the door of your business (or interacts with one of your team members) you have the opportunity to convert them into a loyal customer, and sometimes a raving fan.
+Every time someone walks through the door of your business (or interacts with you or your team members), you have the opportunity to convert them into a loyal customer, or even a raving fan.

-(My definition of a loyal customer is someone who chooses your company over and over again.
-Another way of saying it is a regular repeat customer.)
+(My definition of a loyal customer: someone who chooses your company over and over again.
+Another way of saying it is a regular repeat customer.

 Why is it so important to think this way?